adamlglover/Scorpion/LINEUP.md

                 10010.111111110.10111.0
                 loadi r510 #23

 When the CPU access the SRam, it requests the next 4 instructions to be executed and handled accordingly.
 In the example above we see a CPU with an IFT of 4.
-Those fout instructions can be interpreted as "loadi r510 #23".
-Considering that the load command only requires 2 operands, the fourth or last operand is simply ignored.
+Those four instructions can be interpreted as "loadi r510 #23".
+Considering that the loadi command only requires 2 operands, the fourth or last operand is simply ignored.

 # RMD
 RMD(Remixed Micro Devices) is a makeshift company that I have created to represent a 'pretend' manufacturer of the computer